MrMame/qbot/README.md

 # How to Deploy

-0. Rename "src\main\resources\DEFAULT_application.properties" into
+0. Rename "src\main\resources\DEFAULT_discord.properties" into
-"src\main\resources\application.properties".
+"src\main\resources\discord.properties".
-1. Do your necessary settings inside the "src\main\resources\application.properties" file.
+1. Do your necessary settings inside the "src\main\resources\discord.properties" file.
 2. Run Mavens install-lifecycle

 # How to add new SlashCommands